Emergent symmetries of relativistic fluid dynamics from local ergodicity

-Making a link of this work with hydrodynamics with spin \cite{lisa,hydeft} is a non-trivial endeavor, because of the fact that the interplay of spin with angular momentum lead to non-local phase space hypersurfaces with a high degree of non-trivial connectedness \cite{khinchin}.
+Making a link of this work with hydrodynamics with spin \cite{lisa,hydeft} is a non-trivial endeavor, because of the fact that the interplay of spin with angular momentum lead to non-local phase space hypersurfaces with a high deviation from indecomposability \cite{khinchin} (the presence of subregions of phase space with limited connection can be interpreted as the appearance of an intermediate scale \cite{kaminski}).
 Nevertheless, it is possible that hydrodynamics with spin can {\em only} be defined this way, given the fact that spin-vorticity coupling alters microstate distributions at the same order as hydrodynamic fluctuations \cite{hydeft}, something arising as non-locality from transport models \cite{nora}.

 Finally, as a wild speculation taking inspiration from \cite{jacobson}, the addition of a horizon term to the entropy, $d\Omega$, and a generalization of the ergodicity hypothesis from time averages to worldline/proper time averages might open the way to an enthropic gravity scenario where the equivalence principle is respected exactly, as suggested in \cite{zubarev,deco}.